 Arteriovenous Malformation (AVM) Treatment

 AVMs are rare congenital defects in the arteries and veins of the brain.
-These can bleed can cause strokes but can also be treated using similar techniques as listed above with bi-plane technology.
+These can bleed but can also be treated using similar techniques as listed above with bi-plane technology.

 Angioplasty-Stenting for Narrowed and Obstructed Arteries